-Mulligatawny is a chopped up version of the indian soup called Tamil.
+This Mulligatawny recipe is a chopped up version of the Indian soup called Tamil.
 Tamil translates to pepper broth.
 Originally, it had chicken broth, onion, celery, apples, almonds, curry, coconut cream, chicken, and it was garnished with rice.
-See more about it’s interesting history and Food Reference.
-My mulligatawny recipe is filling and delicious!

 - 8 cups chicken broth